haru52/encrypter/README.md

 ## Overview

 Encrypter is the encryption UNIX/Linux CLI command.
 Encrypter can encrypt a file or a directory.
-Of course, Encrypter can also decrypt a file or a directory that encrypted by Encrypter!
+Of course Encrypter can also decrypt a file or a directory that encrypted by Encrypter!

 ## Requirement